LM-mixup: Text Data Augmentation via Language Model based Mixup: Dataset

-\subsection{Task formulation}
+\subsection{Task Formulation}

-The task of \emph{Instruction Distillation} aims to distill multiple potentially imperfect inputs (e.g., redundant or low-quality data) into a single, high-quality output.
-Let $\mathcal{X}$ denote the universe of low-quality samples and $\mathcal{Y}$ the set of high-quality texts.
-Each training instance consists of a multi-source input $X=\{\ell_1,\ldots,\ell_k\}\subset\mathcal{X}$ and a reference high-quality target $Y\in\mathcal{Y}$ drawn from the same task.
-The objective is to learn a generator $f_\theta$ that produces a high-quality text $\hat{Y}=f_\theta(X)$ which (i) preserves the salient information in $X$ while denoising conflicts, (ii) aligns semantically with $X$, and (iii) adheres to the task-specific format.
-Compared with standard instruction tuning, the mapping is one-to-many: there exist \emph{multiple} valid fusions for the same $X$, requiring a formulation that explicitly accounts for quality improvement, semantic consistency, and structural compliance.
+The task of \emph{Instruction Distillation} aims to distill multiple potentially imperfect inputs (e.g., redundant or low-quality data) into a single, high-quality instruction--response pair.
+Let $\mathcal{X}$ denote the space of low-quality samples and $\mathcal{Y}$ the set of high-quality texts.
+Each training instance consists of a multi-source input $X=\{\ell_1,\ldots,\ell_k\}\subset\mathcal{X}$ describing the same topic/task and a reference high-quality target $Y\in\mathcal{Y}$ that is a single high-quality instruction--response pair drawn from the same task.
+We denote the training corpus as $\mathcal{D}=\{(X_i,Y_i)\}_{i=1}^n$.
+The objective is to learn a generator $f_\theta$ that fuses the multi-source inputs and produces a high-quality text $\hat{Y}=f_\theta(X)$ which (i) preserves the salient information in $X$ while denoising conflicts and increasing information density, (ii) aligns semantically with $X$, and (iii) adheres to the task-specific format. multiple valid fusions may exist for the same $X$, requiring the model to capture output diversity while maintaining quality.